 Our Diocese makes the following recommendations:

 One of the best ways for you to prepare your child for this sacrament is to model forgiveness and receive the Sacrament of Reconciliation.
 Our children learn about forgiveness when we forgive them, each other, and ourselves.
-It is also important to model how we approach others with the words “I’m sorry” and how we can also show our penitence through actions of love.

 Presentation of students preparing for Reconciliation:

-Sunday, March 18 at 1:00 pm or 3:00 pm
+March 5, 2023 at 1:30 pm or 3:00 pm